 The wide variety of views on how much testing should developers perform, and, likewise, how much programming knowledge should be required of testers, has resulted in an oftentimes controversial debate in the tech industry.
 A simple Google search of “Should developers test?” and “Should testers learn to code” produces over 10 million search results going back nearly ten years.

-In an effort to give all parties the opportunity to share their thoughts on this matter, on May 8th, at Accelerate SF 2018, Tricentis will host what we’re calling “The Next Great Debate in Software Development.”
+In an effort to give all parties the opportunity to share their thoughts on this matter, Tricentis is hosting what we’re calling “The Next Great Debate in Software Development.”
 Accenture Managing Director, Jeff Wilkinson, Electric Cloud CTO, Anders Wallgren, and Tricentis founder, Wolfgang Platz will provide their own unique takes on who should ultimately be responsible for software quality, and how agile and DevOps have shifted expectations and skill sets.
+We hope to see you there.